-Our board of directors is currently led by Vikram Talwar, our Chairman, and Steven B. Gruber, our Lead Director.
-Rohit Kapoor, our President and Chief Executive Officer, also serves as a member of our board of directors.
+Our board of directors is currently led by Vikram Talwar, our Chairman, Steven B. Gruber, our Lead Director, and Rohit Kapoor, our Vice Chairman and CEO.

-Our by-laws provide that our Chairman or, in the absence of our Chairman, our Lead Director, or in the absence of both our Chairman and Lead Director, our Chief Executive Officer, shall call meetings of our board of directors to order and shall act as the chairman thereof.
-In the absence of our Chairman, our Lead Director and our Chief Executive Officer, a majority of our directors present may elect as chairman of the meeting any director present.
+Our by-laws provide that our Chairman or, in the absence of our Chairman, our Lead Director, or in the absence of both our Chairman and Lead Director, our CEO, shall call meetings of our board of directors to order and shall act as the chairman thereof.
+In the absence of our Chairman, our Lead Director and our CEO, a majority of our directors present may elect as chairman of the meeting any director present.